Inspiaaa/UnityHFSM/README.md

 What is `fsm.StateCanExit()` and `needsExitTime`?

 When needsExitTime is set to false, the state can exit any time (because of a transition), regardless of its state (Get it? :) ).
-If it is set to true this cannot happen (unless a transtion has the `forceInstantly`  property).
+If it is set to true this cannot happen (unless a transition has the `forceInstantly`  property).
 This is very useful when you do not want an action to be interrupted before it has ended, like in this case.

 But when is the right time for the state machine to finally change states?
 This is where the `fsm.StateCanExit()` method comes in and another argument for the State constructor: `canExit`.  `fsm.StateCanExit()` notifies the state machine that the state can cleanly exit.